ronanyeah/elm-phoenix-example/README.md

 # Elm + Phoenix

-__NOTE:__ This represents Phoenix 1.3.
-It is finalised but has not been officially released yet.
-More information [here](https://gist.github.com/chrismccord/71ab10d433c98b714b75c886eff17357).

 This is a minimum setup for an Elm + Phoenix project, using webpack for bundling.

 This is intended to be a teaching tool rather than a production boilerplate, therefore the webpack config is as small as possible, and there is only very basic Phoenix usage.